A collection of the ‘Nioh’ games has been announced for PS5 and PC

 Check out the trailer below:

-PS4 owners will also be also to grab Nioh 2 – The Complete Collection on the same day, with a free upgrade path to the PS5 version.
+PS4 owners will also be able to grab Nioh 2 – The Complete Collection on the same day, with a free upgrade path to the PS5 version.
 Additionally, players who own the regular version of Nioh 2 can upgrade and receive the PS5 version of any downloadable expansions they own on PS4.
 Saves can also be transferred across generations, along with the capability for cross-gen multiplayer.

 Nioh 2’s final expansion also releases on December 17.
 The First Samurai is said to contain some of the most challenging missions in the series’ history and will include an additional difficulty level for players to test their might against.